top of page

 One of my favorite things about the district is how easy it is to just wander and let the experience unfold.
 Within a few blocks, you can pop into Evergreen Liquors Tasting Bar and catch “Bourbon Whisperer” Crystal, who somehow always knows exactly what you should be drinking next.

-Then head over to Chicken Cock Whiskey Circa 1856 for an Old Fashioned Flight, four takes on a classic, and honestly, no wrong choice.
+Then, head over to Chicken Cock Whiskey Circa 1856 for an Old Fashioned Flight.
+You’ll find four takes on a classic, and honestly, there’s no wrong choice!

-Then wrap it all up at Neat Bourbon Bar & Bottle Shop, where you can sip a vintage Kentucky bourbon and slow things down for a minute.
+Wrap it all up at Neat Bourbon Bar & Bottle Shop.
+Here, you can sip a vintage Kentucky bourbon and slow things down for a minute.

 World's Oldest Bourbon Bar at The Old Talbott Tavern